-Depending on the definition of health^a I estimate that roughly 80% of the human population is unhealthy.
+Depending on the definition of health^a I estimate that roughly 80% of the human population is not healthy.
 There are positive and negative relations between human health and biodiversity.
 The impact of biodiversity on human health is unknown.
-Perhaps a small organism in some square kilometres of the remaining rainforests is on the long term a necessary condition for our life by producing tiny quantities of chemical compounds conditioning processes in our body and mind as catalysts, but we do not know.
+Perhaps a small organism in some square kilometres of the remaining rainforests on the long term appears to be a necessary condition for our life by producing tiny quantities of chemical compounds conditioning processes in our body and mind as catalysts.
+But we do not know.
 How to calculate the risk of loosing them?